Quantum Optics · Foundations · IQC Waterloo

 Queen’s University, Kingston

-Let's talk!
+Let’s talk.

-Open to roles in quantum tech
+Open to quantum industry roles

 — Patrick Rothfuss, The Name of the Wind